-Through our Legal Equality Project, the Campaign for Southern Equality works across the South to strike down anti-LGBTQ laws, promote pro-LGBTQ policies, and promote policies that support racial equity, economic justice and immigration reform.
+Through our Legal Equality Program, the Campaign for Southern Equality works across the South to strike down anti-LGBTQ laws, promote pro-LGBTQ policies, and promote policies that support racial equity, economic justice and immigration reform.
 In our current political climate, we’re part of rapid response organizing coalitions working on issues of LGBTQ rights, racial equity, immigration reform and health care access for all.

 We’re working to build political power over the long term.
 We use tactics including litigation, organizing, voter registration and turnout, and storytelling.
 The program includes five main areas:

 The Campaign for Southern Equality has worked on federal lawsuits that successfully struck down marriage equality bans in North Carolina and Mississippi and the same-sex adoption ban in Mississippi.
 We have also been involved in challenges to HB1523 in Mississippi and SB2 in North Carolina; both anti-LGBTQ laws are currently in effect.

 Our federal court cases include:

 Every school, every home, and every community should give every child the message that they are safe, respected and loved for exactly who they are.
 The Supportive Schools Program provides training, policy guidance, and assessment services to assist schools in becoming more inclusive and welcoming for students of every sexual and gender identity.
 Through the program, CSE also advises and advocates on other LGBTQ youth-related issues and policies, and supports the formation and networking of school GSA’s and other youth organizations.

 We’re registering voters all year long, building political voice and power for LGBTQ Southerners.

 Intersectional Rapid Response Organizing